Four injured in crash with unmarked police car and stolen BMW

 - Published

-A police officer and three others have been injured in a crash near Glasgow involving a stolen vehicle and an unmarked police car.
+A police officer and three others have been injured in a crash near Glasgow involving a stolen BMW and an unmarked police car.

-All four were taken to hospital after the incident at the Canniesburn Toll roundabout in Bearsden, East Dunbartonshire.
+Three men aged 32, 29 and 20 were arrested in the incident before 08:00 at the Canniesburn Toll roundabout in Bearsden, East Dunbartonshire.

-Road closures were put in place shortly after 08:00.
-The BMW car involved in the crash had been reported as stolen.
+All four were taken to Queen Elizabeth University Hospital for treatment for non-life-threatening injuries.

-None of those taken to hospital are believed to be seriously injured.
+The car was reported stolen at 06:35 from Eaglesham in East Renfrewshire.